CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

   - [ ] Check that the tarball was build correctly

-  - [ ] Upload the tarball to the github release
+  - [ ] Upload the tarball to the GitHub release

-- [ ] Add the doxygen documentation to the homepage (a corresponding PR in `t8code-website` is automatically created by T8ddy)
+- [ ] Add the Doxygen documentation to the homepage (a corresponding PR in `t8code-website` is automatically created by T8ddy)

 - [ ] Post an update article on the homepage